zhibailin/MasteringEnglish/13-Arm_Yourself_With_Specific_Knowledge.md

 No one’s going to take that away from him, because he’s also [[accountable]] __under one brand as Scott Adams__, and he’s operating with the leverage of media with Periscope and drawing Dilbert cartoons and writing books.
 __He has massive leverage on top of that brand__ and he can build wealth out of it if he wanted to build additional wealth beyond what he already has.

+> Specific knowledge is specific to the individual and situation

+Nivi: Should we be calling it unique knowledge or does specific knowledge [[somehow]] make more sense for it?

+Naval: ~~You know, I came up with this framework when I was really young.
+We’re talking decades and decades.
+It’s now probably over 30 years old.
+So, at the time specific knowledge stuck with me so that is how I think about it.~~
+The reason I didn’t try and change it is because __every other term__ that I found for it was [[overloaded]] in a different way.
+At least specific knowledge isn’t that used.
+I can kind of [[rebrand]] it.